 Mission & Values

-Our mission is to deepen our community's connection to nature, our food system and each other.
+The Needham Community Farm is a registered 501(c)(3) charitable organization whose mission is to deepen our community's connection to nature, our food system, and each other.
 We focus on three intertwined program areas:

 Providing farm-based educational opportunities for learning about sustainable growing and nutrition.